MicrosoftDocs/powerquery-docs/powerquery-docs/step-diagnostics-basics.md

-Source:
-For the SQL Connector, Source is opaque.
-Why is it opaque?
-Because it’s represented in the engine as a catalog table value.

-Opaque: it’s either:
-1. A connector that’s not yet supported in the query plan (i.e. OData, and even for some of the OData cases we won’t end up here)
-2. A transformation on top of a table that is not reflected in the query plan.
-This will improve with SU12 engine for several table operators.
-3. A true constant table.

-Unknown is either:
-1. A non table value (record, list, primitive, ...)
-2. An error while running step analysis (should be very rare)

-1) Not folding: “This step will not be evaluated by the data source”.
-2) Folding: “This step will be evaluated by the data source”.
-3) Variable outcome: “This step might be evaluated by the data source”.
+# Step Folding Indicators

+## Introduction

-we are now previewing step folding indicators.
-These indicators will allow you to understand which steps fold, and which steps don't.
+Step folding indicators will allow you to understand which steps fold, and which steps don't.
 If you want a better understanding of how folding in Power Query works, you should review https://docs.microsoft.com/en-us/power-query/query-folding-basics, which will explain what it means for a step to fold or not.

 Using step folding indicators, when you make a change that breaks folding, it will become obvious.
 This will allow you to more easily resolve issues quickly, avoid performance issues in the first place, and have better insight into your queries.
 In most cases you run into, steps will simply fold or not fold.
-There are a number of cases where we can't so easily tell - I address that in the 'Upcoming Changes' and 'Issues' at the bottom of the mail.
+There are a number of cases where the outcome isn't as obvious, discussed in the section on Indicators (Dynamic, Opaque, and Unknown).

-Currently, this feature is only available for Power Query Online
+Currently, this feature is only available for Power Query Online.

 ## Enabling Step Diagnostics